-Why not turn that daily walk into an interesting and fun hike?
-It's no secret that exercise is a necessity for both you and your dog.
+It's no secret that exercise is a necessity for us humans and our pups.
 We often forget that our dogs are pack animals and their origins are rooted in hunting, playing, and roaming all day long with their pack family.
-If you are already in the habit of walking your four-legged friend during your pet travel, you know that it's a special time for the two of you to bond as well as establish yourself as the leader of your domestic pack.
-Why not shake up your routine a bit and kick your workout into high gear by taking your best friend for a hike?
+Since you already walk your furkid, you know that it's a special time for the two of you to bond as well as establish yourself as the leader of your domestic pack.
+Why not shake up your routine a bit and take your pup for a hike?

 Follow these 5 tips and your hikes will surely be a wonderful experience that you'll both enjoy together.